How to file a criminal complaint so that it can be dealt with

 • Fighting has a statute of limitations of 3-5 years, depending on whether serious bodily harm has occurred.

 However, the law is thinking of acts that are not covered by the statute of limitations.
-These include the offence of founding, supporting and promoting a movement aimed at suppressing the rights and freedoms of the person, the offences of subversion of the Republic, terrorist attack.
+These include the offence of founding, supporting and promoting a movement aimed at suppressing human rights and freedoms, the offences of subversion of the Republic, and terrorist attack.

-Tip: Whether the perpetrator is a legal or natural person does not affect the limitation period.
+Tip: Whether the offender is a legal or natural person does not affect the limitation period.
 Only in the case of minors is the period shorter.
+The criminal liability of juveniles and children also differs.
+How exactly?
+You can find out in our article.

 2) Penalty for false accusation